-I can’t really tell the difference between a regular photo and one that has been taken with a Wide Angle Lens, what is the difference?
+I can't really tell the difference between a normal photo and a photo taken with the Wide Angle lens, what's the difference?

-Wide Angle photos are used to increase the field of view.
-They allow the photographer to capture much more in one shot.
-The idea is not to change or distort the photo like a Super Fisheye lens would for example.
-It is not used to focus on solely one subject and create a soft blurry background which is the effect the Telephoto Pro would give.
+The Wide Angle lens is used to enlarge the field of vision.
+This allows the photographer to capture many more elements in a photo.
+Please note, the idea is not to change or distort the photo as a Super Fisheye lens could do, for example.
+Also, this lens is not used to focus on a single point and create a background blur effect.
+For this, you should turn to the Telephoto Pro lens.

-Take a look at a side by side view of the same photo.
-Both photos were taken in the exact same spot by our ambassador, however one photo was taken with the Pixter Wide Angle Pro and the other without.
+Now look at these photos side-by-side: They were both taken in the same location by our ambassador, but one of them was taken with the Pixter Pro Wide Angle Lens and the other without.

-That is really cool but why would I need to use this style of photography and not just take a few steps back to get that in the shot?
+This is super cool, but why would I need to use this style of photo when I can just take a few steps back to get the same result?

-If you wanted to take a selfie and show that you are not just in your back garden but on the Champs Elysees in Paris or Times Square in New York it is perfect.
-No need to go searching and asking others to take a photo of you when you can do just as well by yourself!
+If you want to take a selfie to prove that you are not just in your garden but in New York in the middle of Times Square, it's perfect!
+No more asking complete strangers to take that photo of you when you can do it yourself!

-Another reason may be you may want to get an entire group into a shot in your living room.
-Just pop your phone onto one of our tripods and snap away at a distance using the bluetooth remote included!
+Another reason could be when you want to take a group photo in your living room.
+Just place your phone on one of our tripods and take the photo remotely using the included Bluetooth remote control!

-Ok, so you’ve convinced me.
-I really think a Wide Angle lens would up my photography game.
-How can I achieve this style of photography?
+Okay, you've convinced me.
+I think the Wide Angle lens could improve my photos.
+How to get this style of photos?

-This couldn’t be easier.
-Pop the Wide Angle Lens on either your front or rear facing camera and just be amazed by the results!
+Nothing easier.
+Place the Wide Angle lens on the front or rear camera of your phone and admire the result!

-Have a look at this video if you need a hand placing your lens on your phone!
+Watch this video if you need a hand placing the lens correctly on your phone!

-So there you have it.
-The who, what, where, why and when of Wide Angle Mobile photography.
-Let us know in the comments if you have any questions and which lens you would like to learn about next!
+And There you go !
+You have the Who, What, Where, When, Why of Wide Angle on your phone.
+Let us know in the comments if you have any questions and what objectives you would like to discover next time!